 In making this decision, the Chair may bring the issue to the appropriate Chairs’ meeting for discussion.

-If the IRB Chair decides that the noncompliance is not serious or continuing, then the Principal Investigator typically submits a Reportable Event Form or a Modification form to document the outcome in writing and address any Chair concerns.
+If the IRB Chair the event constitutes noncompliance, then the Principal Investigator typically submits a Reportable Event Form (REF) or a Modification form to document the outcome in writing and address any Chair concerns.

+One of two outcomes can be determined by the IRB Chair.
+If the IRB Chair decides the event does not constitute serious and\or continuing noncompliance, the (REF) can be resolved via the determinations of a single IRB Chair.
 If the IRB Chair decides that the noncompliance may be serious and/or continuing, the allegation is reviewed at a full board meeting.

 Prior to the IRB-01 Executive Committee Meeting or IRB-02(03) Full Board Meeting, the IRB Chair contacts the Principal Investigator (PI) and grant-holder (if different from the PI) via e-mail to inform them of the issue of possible noncompliance and the required reporting for serious and / or continuing noncompliance.
 Investigators may attend the meeting if they choose or if the IRB Chair decided that the investigator should attend.